Loretta Ross: Writing and teaching

 Ross has published books on reproductive justice, as well as many articles on black women and abortion.
 In 2004, Ross co-authored Undivided Rights: Women of Color Organizing for Reproductive Justice, a book that uncovers the unrevealed history of the activism of women of color in organizing for reproductive justice.
 Ross contributed her insights in a chapter entitled "The Color of Choice" in Color of Violence: The INCITE!
 Anthology, which was published in 2016.
 Currently, Ross is working on her soon-to-be published book entitled Black Abortion that will focus on reproductive rights issues.

 In 2014, Ross published an article on sterilization, tying it back to her own experience that had forced her own sterilization.
 Her article, Sterilization and Reproductive Oppression in Prisons, focuses on women prisoned in the state of California who are being illegally sterilized even forty years after sterilization abuse guidelines were put into place at both the federal and state level.
 Despite the illusion of the end of sterilization monstrosities, in 2006–2010 more than 116 females in California prisons were illegally sterilized via a form of birth control.
 They were forced to undergo tubal ligation during delivery and labor.
 Ross's article highlights over dozens of women from minority groups - prisoners of black, Latina, transgender, and indigent women who faced forced hysterectomies under abusive and illegal circumstances.

-Ross served as a visiting associate professor in the Women's Studies department at Hampshire College.
-She taught a course "White Supremacy in the age of Trump" for the academic year 2017–2018.
-Ross is a consultant for Smith College, where she is expanding the Sophia Smith Collection, which includes her personal archives.
-She has served as a visiting professor at Smith and has organized two community-wide conferences on Calling In the Calling Out Culture.
-She recently served as a Visiting Clinical Professor at Arizona State University in the School of Social Transformation teaching a 400-level course on Reproductive Justice.
-Ross is currently a professor at Smith College in the department of Women and Gender Studies, lecturing on White Supremacy in the Age of Trump and the power of Calling in to her students.
+Ross served as a visiting associate professor in the Women's Studies department at Hampshire College for the 2017-2018 academic year, teaching a course called "White Supremacy in the Age of Trump."
+She also recently served as a Visiting Clinical Professor at Arizona State University in the School of Social Transformation teaching a 400-level course on Reproductive Justice.
+Ross is currently serving as both a visiting professor in the department of the Study of Women and Gender and as a consultant at Smith College, where she is drawing from her personal archives to expand the Sophia Smith Collection.